Air Conditioning Maintenance

 For most of us, our thoughts about our vehicle’s air conditioning system begins and ends with pushing a button or turning a knob.
-We consider the AC a “non-essential” part of the vehicle.
+We consider the AC “non-essential” part of the vehicle.
 Like the car stereo, it’s one of those things that’s just supposed to work.
-But if you’ve ever tried taking a long drive in a Minnesota or North Dakota summer, you know that having working air conditioning is as essential as it gets.
+But if you’ve ever tried taking a long drive in the summer, you know that having working air conditioning is as essential as it gets.

 Maintaining your air conditioning system means you always have enough refrigerant to properly do the job.
 Small leaks in the system allow this refrigerant to slowly escape, and over time your AC loses the ability to cool the air as well.
 The refrigerant also contains a key oil that lubricates air conditioning components and keeps the seals resilient.
 Low refrigerant and lubricating oil means that the air conditioning parts will wear out prematurely, and anyone who’s had their air conditioning system replaced knows that full repairs can be costly.

 Corrosion is what leads to many air conditioning system failures for motorists.
 The small leaks mentioned earlier also allow air and water to leak into the system.
 This can lead to rust and dirt in the internal workings of the air conditioning components, which greatly accelerates wear and, ultimately, failure.
 At Kennedy Transmission Brake & Auto Service, we see this type of thing a lot, and we recommended that you run your air conditioner regularly, even during winter months, to keep the parts and seals lubricated.

 Wait!
 I Should Use My AC in the Winter?